teapot-co/tempest/README.md

    `docker run -t -i -v ~/:/mnt/home/ -p 127.0.0.1:10001:10001 teapotco/tempestdb:v0.12.0 bash` (Mounting your home directory using `-v ~/:/mnt/home/` is optional, but could be useful for reading your graph files in docker.)
+Inside docker, if you've cloned tempest on the host file system, symlink `~/tempest` to the location under `~/mnt/home/` where tempest is cloned.
+Otherwise inside docker run `cd; git clone https://github.com/teapot-co/tempest.git`.
 2. You need three files to fire up the Tempest server with your graph:
       a) a data file for nodes,
       b) a data file for edges, and